 This model isn’t too wide at a little under 18″, but it does weigh 7.7lbs.
 It comes with three high-quality arrows and has a very good illuminated scope, along with providing you with a rope cocking sled and lube wax.

-What we liked: We loved the amount of energy that this crossbow produces.
+What do we love it for?
+We loved the amount of energy that this crossbow produces.
 It can be devastating when used in the right way, especially when you combine that with high accuracy.
 Also, it’s quite small considering the other specifications you get.

-What could be better: We mentioned the weight of 7.7lbs, and that might be too high for some.
+What were we disappointed with?
+We mentioned the weight of 7.7lbs, and that might be too high for some.
 You also have to consider the draw weight and keep in mind that using this crossbow can get quite tiring fairly quickly.